cvxgrp/cone_prog_refine/README.md

       np.linalg.norm(problem.constraints[0].violation()))
 ```

 It has the following output.
-(Machine precision is ~1.11e-16.)
+(Machine precision is around `1.11e-16`.)

 ```
 norm of the constraint error, solving with SCS and then refining with CPSR: 1.48e-11